syncdstudy/syncdstudy.github.io/index.md

 Have suggestions or comments?
 Submit your feedback through our [Sync'd Study Feedback Form](https://syncdstudy.vercel.app/contact).

+Theressa N. C.
+* Feedbacks:
+    * "You and your team created this?
+Wow."
+    * "If you didn't tell me that you [and your team] created this, I would've assumed this was like developed professionally.
+I don't know how to word that correctly LOL."
+    * "I am loving the vibe.
+The location feature thingy, the sign in message, the calendar. absolutely love it!"
+* Critical Review:
+    * "Mmm.. the create a study session thing don't work. when I submit it, it's not showing in the my session section."
+    * "I don't really like the slightly big empty space under the my profile section."
+* Rating: 8.5/10

 ## Developer Guide

 This section serves as a developer guide for downloading, installing, running, and customizing the Sync'd Study application for personal use or further development.